eugene-eeo/evil-gossip/README.rst

 * target: get all good nodes to agree that some value ``v`` is the correct message, within a number of ticks ``t``.
-* all nodes broadcast at the same time each tick.
+* all nodes (good and evil) broadcast at the same time each tick.
 * good nodes:

   * keeps an internal counter of messages.